 Don’t worry if you don’t have some of the ingredients included in these recipes.
 You can always use a similar substitute or omit them altogether.
 In fact, my ebook has amended recipes ready for you to cook.
 All you have to do is subscribe to my blog.

-Each of the following recipes has a specific staple ingredient as their base so I have divided them into categories:
+Each of the following recipes has a specific staple ingredient as its base so I have divided them into categories: